jleape/jleape.github.io/_posts/2016-10-23-UpgradeTM.md

 ![alt]({{ site.baseurl }}/images/posts/UpgradeTM/field_data.png)

 After completing the diagnostic study, I emulated [McKinsey's cost curve](https://www.mckinsey.com/business-functions/sustainability/our-insights/a-cost-curve-for-greenhouse-gas-reduction) for reducing greenhouse gas emissions to prioritize the most cost-effective measures for relieving congestion in TransMilenio's stations.

 ![alt]({{ site.baseurl }}/images/posts/UpgradeTM/prioritize.png)

+The chart indicates the some of the measures, such as reducing service for unsaturated routes the contribute to queues at stations in blue, reduce costs.
+Implementing the low-cost measures in light blue to yellow, such as reorganizing routes, maintaining station doors and adding loading bays, could not completely eliminate congestion in all cases.
+For stations facing all three types of congestion, we recommended new facilities with separated loading bays to accommodate larger buses and wider platforms to prevent critical crowding.

 ### Update